A spectral theory of linear operators on rigged Hilbert spaces under analyticity conditions: Spectral theory on a Hilbert space

 where $\overline{a}$ is the complex conjugate of $a\in \mathbf{C}$.
 Let us consider an operator $T := H + K$ defined on a dense subspace of $\mathcal{H}$, where $H$ is a selfadjoint operator, and $K$ is a compact operator on $\mathcal{H}$ which need not be selfadjoint.
 Let $\lambda $ and $v = v_\lambda $ be an eigenvalue and an eigenfunction, respectively, of the operator $T$ defined by the equation $\lambda v = H v + Kv$.
 This is rearranged as

 where $id$ denotes the identity on $\mathcal{H}$.
 In particular, when $\lambda $ is not an eigenvalue of $H$, it is an eigenvalue of $T$ if and only if $id - (\lambda -H )^{-1}K$ is not injective in $\mathcal{H}$.
-Since the essential spectrum is stable under compact perturbations (see Kato \cite{Kato}), the essential spectrum $\sigma_e(T)$ of $T$ is the same as that of $H$, which lies on the real axis.
-In general, $\sigma_e(T)$ includes both of the continuous spectrum and eigenvalues.
-Since $K$ is a compact perturbation, the spectrum outside the real axis consists of the discrete spectrum; for any $\delta >0$, the number of eigenvalues satisfying $|\mathrm{Im}(\lambda )| \geq \delta $ is finite, and their algebraic multiplicities are finite.
+Since the essential spectrum is stable under compact perturbations (see Kato \cite{Kato}, Theorem IV-5.35), the essential spectrum $\sigma_e(T)$ of $T$ is the same as that of $H$, which lies on the real axis.
+Since $K$ is a compact perturbation, the Riesz-Schauder theory shows that the spectrum outside the real axis consists of the discrete spectrum; for any $\delta >0$, the number of eigenvalues satisfying $|\mathrm{Im}(\lambda )| \geq \delta $ is finite, and their algebraic multiplicities are finite.
 Eigenvalues may accumulate only on the real axis.
 To find eigenvalues embedded in the essential spectrum $\sigma_e(T)$ is a difficult and important problem.
 In this paper, a new spectral theory on rigged Hilbert spaces will be developed to obtain such embedded eigenvalues and corresponding eigenspaces. \\[-0.2cm]